DarkScarbo/Mod-3-Project---My-Wedding-Website/README.md

 ## Wedding Website
-This is a wedding Webpage in which you can know all the plans for the different events that it includes.
+This is my wedding Webpage in which you can know all the plans for the different events that it includes.
 As a guest, you can confirm you assistance to the wedding and leave a message.

 ## Motivation
 This is the third project for the Flatiron School Software Engineering bootcamp.
 The basic requirements for this project are: